-It is recommended to use pip for installation.
+It is recommended to use pip or conda for installation.
 Please make sure the latest version is installed, as PyOD is updated frequently:

 Alternatively, you could clone and run setup.py file: